 Pre-party snack ideas:

-Buffets can be a disaster zone - so I make sure I fill half my plate with salad and vegetables, and the rest with protein-based canapés like salmon and chicken.
+Buffets can be a disaster zone, so I make sure I fill half my plate with salad and vegetables, and the rest with protein-based canapés like salmon and chicken.
 I take my time selecting and eating my food and I move away from the table as soon as my plate is full so I avoid non-stop grazing.
+Discover more top tips for making healthy food choices at parties and our best healthier canapé ideas.

 Don't be tempted to skip meals so you can stockpile calories for drinking.
 Alcohol only supplies empty calories, so avoiding proper meals to compensate for a booze splurge means you're losing out on valuable nutrients, just when your body needs them to help it detoxify.
-I stick to one type of drink and I make it a lighter-coloured one because they tend to be lower in the chemical by-products that can worsen a hangover.
-I aim to have no more than one alcoholic drink an hour, alternated with juice, water or soft drinks - perfect if you don't like holding an empty glass.
+To help prevent a hangover, stick to one type of drink and I make it a lighter-coloured one because they tend to be lower in the chemical by-products that can worsen a hangover.
+Aim to have no more than one alcoholic drink an hour, alternated with juice, water or soft drinks – perfect if you don't like holding an empty glass.

 My best 'morning after' breakfast is a frittata or omelette packed with veg.
 I love mushrooms for their energising B vitamins, tomatoes for vitamin C and onions for their liver-friendly sulphur compounds.
 If I have spinach to hand I'll add a generous handful because it's a great source of folate which helps my body repair DNA.
 Eggs are an excellent choice for the morning after because they provide choline, a nutrient that supports the liver.
 Add a sprinkle of cayenne pepper or a chopped chilli to boost circulation and rev up your recovery.
 If you can't face a cooked breakfast then have a smoothie made with fruits like bananas, oranges or kiwi – these are rich in potassium which helps replenish the electrolytes lost due to the diuretic effects of alcohol.